longenbach/Tableau-Interactive-Confusion-Matrix/README.md

   <img src="imgs/Data_head()_r.png" width="800"/>
 </p>

-#### 3)  Write to data frame to CSV file or write to google sheets for more seamless connection to Tableau.
+#### 3)  Write to a data frame to CSV file or write to google sheets for a more seamless connection to Tableau.

 <p align="center">
   <img src="imgs/DF_to_Tableau.png" width="400"/>
 </p>

-View Colaboratory notebook for more details on creating csv file for Tableau notebook.
+View the Colaboratory notebook for more details on creating a CSV file for Tableau notebook.

 ## Interactive Confusion Matrix:

-Being able to examine the text which is being misclassified can start to give you a better idea on why the current model might be failing.
-For example, is the issue semantics or spelling errors or maybe it’s very challenging problem given the available data.
-NLP problems are difficult but sometimes the best thing you can do to start is visualize your data.
+Being able to examine the text which is being misclassified can start to give you a better idea of why the current model might be failing.
+For example, is the issue semantics or spelling errors or maybe it’s a very challenging problem given the available data.
+NLP problems are difficult but sometimes the best thing you can do to start is to visualize your data.

 Below is a general visual framework:
--   Another option is to display only important words not the entire text post.
+-   Another option is to display only important words, not the entire text post.
 -   Filter or size points based on the probability a post belongs to a certain class.
 -   *Open to feedback and suggestions.*